Base Converter

 Yes.
 All conversion happens in your browser.
 No data is sent to any server.

-Why does programming use hexadecimal so often?
+Why do programmers use hexadecimal so often?